MichaelG-B/Capstone_Project/README.md

 ![](https://github.com/MichaelG-B/Capstone_Project/blob/079f57a4a71d2260850d1bd086ffb723479870e6/Final_crash_locations_gif.gif)

 #### Interactive Map of Crash Locations:
 A simple map of KIA crashes in red and survived in blue was created in Tableau and shown in the gif above.
 The ability to map crash locations presented an interesting opportunity to build a map with user interactivity.
-As such, an interactive map was built using D3.js + Leaflet and is embedded into our Tableau story.
+As such, an interactive map was built using D3.js in conjunction with Leaflet and is embedded into our Tableau story.
 Users can where users can select a crash location and see key crash info and a picture of the plane involved.
 Users can also select by year in order to view crashes that occurred during a particular year.
 The ability to toggle between light and dark map layers has been added as well.
 This map is also hosted as a webpage on this Github repository.
 The link is: https://michaelg-b.github.io/Capstone_Project/

 #### Map Snapshot:
 ![Leaflet_Snapshot](https://github.com/MichaelG-B/Capstone_Project/blob/main/Capstone%20Project/Visualizations/Screenshots/Final_Leaflet_Snapshot.PNG)